Rodriguez Takes Over as President of SBS - Radio Ink

-Spanish Broadcasting System announced this morning that it has named Albert Rodriguez to the position of President of SBS, succeeding Raúl Alarcón, who has served in that capacity since 1985.
+Spanish Broadcasting System announced on Wednesday that it has named Albert Rodriguez to the position of President of SBS, succeeding Raúl Alarcón, who has served in that capacity since 1985.

 Rodriguez duties will take over all aspects of running the company, radio, TV, digital and experiential businesses.